 - 4. The plaintiff, Sheridan Chevrolet Cadillac Ltd. ("Sheridan"), was an automotive dealer in Pickering, Ontario pursuant to a Dealer Sales and Service Agreement with General Motors of Canada Limited ("GMCL") from 1977 to 2009. - 5.
 The plaintiff, Pickering Auto Mall Ltd. ("Pickering"), was an automotive dealer in Pickering, Ontario pursuant to a Dealer Sales and Service Agreement with GMCL from 1989 to 2009. - 6.
 The plaintiff, Fady Samaha, a resident of Newmarket, Ontario, purchased a new Honda Civic in 2009. - 7.
-The plaintiffs seek to represent the following class (the "Proposed Class"): - All Persons in Canada who purchased a Radiator;^{1,2} or who purchased and/or leased a new Automotive Vehicle3 containing a Radiator during the Class Period.4 Excluded from the class are the defendants, their parent companies, subsidiaries, and affiliates. - 1 Radiator means a device designed to cool an automotive internalcombustion engine, constructed from thin-walled tubes through which water or coolant passes. - 2 Radiators purchased for repair or replacement in an Automotive Vehicle are excluded from the Class. - 3 Automotive Vehicle means passenger cars, SUVs, vans, and light trucks (up to 10,000 lbs). - 4 Class Period means between June 1, 2000 and July 31, 2011 and/or during the subsequent period during which prices were affected by the alleged conspiracy.
+The plaintiff, Urlin Rent A Car Ltd. ("Urlin"), is a motor vehicle rental company located in London, Ontario, that has been in operation since the early 1990s.
+In that time, Urlin purchased several Toyota, Ford, GM and Chevrolet vehicles. - 8.
+The plaintiffs seek to represent the following class (the "Proposed Class"):

+All persons in Canada that purchased Anti-Vibration Rubber Parts and/or purchased and/or leased a new vehicle containing Anti-Vibration Rubber Parts in Canada between March 1, 1996 and June 1, 2012 and/or during the subsequent period during which prices were affected by the alleged conspiracy (the "Class Period").
+Excluded from the class are the defendants, their parent companies, subsidiaries and affiliates.